 Which brings us to desserts: enough already.
 Do you think that if the Internet froze tomorrow, available only as an archive with no more content possible to add, that the number of dessert recipes would prove insufficient to last for the rest of human history?
 It’s a sickness.
 Seriously, fuck desserts.
 There’s something wrong with you if that’s all you write or read about.
 There are a lot of people out there who look at and collect pictures of desserts the way other people do porn.
 It’s not healthy.
 Stop enabling them.
 People need help learning how to make scratch food at home from sound ingredients, not another artfully askew stack of goddamn brownies that you didn’t even invent.

 Though my paintings are pretty complex, they still derive from minimalism: few colors, limited curves.
 I find that constraints inspire resourceful creativity, forcing one to make a lot from a little.
-It’s exactly the way those urgent meals made from six ingredients you had in the fridge and cupboard can be some of the best things you’ve ever cooked: you combined ingredients differently, and got it right because you were hungry and had no margin for error.
+It’s exactly the way those urgent meals made from the six things you had in the fridge and cupboard can be some of the best meals you’ve ever cooked: you combined ingredients differently, and got it right because you were hungry and had no margin for error.
 Taking a picture of a simple dish can be a challenge.
 It helps to have nice pottery; that’s why I make my own.
 I suggest you put down the stripey straws and learn to throw on a wheel.
 Unadorned presentation also tends to demand more attentive plating, and garnishing, and more careful scrutiny through the lens.
 But a plate can become a landscape if you do it right.

 And because we’re talking about blogs, there are words to go with the pictures, so a simple shot can take on the aura of the story it illustrates.
 You don’t require a needy pastiche of other people’s styles.
 It can be hard to act on your creative impulses; fear of others’ reactions has quashed many a dream.
-But that fear is far bigger than the amount of time that those other people spend worrying about their opinion of you.
+But that fear is far bigger than the amount of time those other people spend worrying about their opinion of you.
 And if they don’t like you, so fucking what?
 Someone else will.
 Trying to please everybody by making your work look super safe and generic is another way of saying “I’m scared of myself!” to anyone who is paying attention.
 Life is too short to be anyone else.

 [Edit: I should add that I have met not a few of my fellow food bloggers over the years, and there's not a creep, loser, or dummy among them.
 They have all, to aperson woman (let's face it; they're all chicks, except for Sean, but, you know) become actual friends.
 This is because we got to know and like each other on the basis of our writing, cooking, and photography in varying proportions.
 In other words, who we actually are.]